donghee214/OnlineMarketPlace/README.md

 <h3>RootQueries</h3>

 <h5>product(id: ID): Product</h5>
-Pass in the product id to fetch the product
+Pass in the product id to fetch the product model

 <h5>products(inStock: Boolean):
 [Product]</h5> Get all the products, and if the provided boolean is true, it'll only fetch products that are in stock, the default is false

 <h5>cart(id: ID): Cart</h5>
-Pass in the cart id to the cart
+Pass in the cart id, to fetch the cart model

 <h5>carts: [Cart]</h5>